jdbeutel/ics699-docs/newResearch/notes.md

 to its authors.
 It is the kind of system that the previous paper warned against.

-The article assumes that "the protection of the user's privacy to be the main objective for SNS."
+The article assumes "the protection of the user's privacy to be the main objective for SNS."
 That seems oxymoronic to me.
 It has several more requirements like that, of dubious origin and justification.
 It lists a number of security objectives